danielholmes839/OC-Transpo-GraphQL/README.md

 # OC Transpo GraphQL API

-This is a [GraphQL API](https://graphql.org/) for OC Transpo data.
+This is a [GraphQL API](https://graphql.org/) for Ottawa's public transit system OC Transpo.
 It includes access to [GTFS data](https://developers.google.com/transit/gtfs) (general transit feed specification), live bus data, by wrapping [OC Transpo's REST API](https://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc), and maps for live buses using google maps API.

 Built with:
 [TypeScript](https://www.typescriptlang.org/),
 [Apollo-Server](https://www.apollographql.com/docs/apollo-server/),
 [MongoDB](https://www.mongodb.com/) and
 [Google Maps](https://cloud.google.com/maps-platform/maps)

-## Website
+## Website / Client

-[stop-checker.com](https://www.stop-checker.com/) is a website I created using this API
+I built [stop-checker.com](https://www.stop-checker.com/) using this API!

 ## GraphQL Endpoint / Deployment

 The GraphQL enpoint can be found [here](https://octranspo-graphql.herokuapp.com/graphql).
 The API is currently deployed to Heroku.
-I had originally deployed the API on AWS Elastic Beanstalk but due to the cost of AWS (and pain of setting up HTTPS) I'll keep using Heroku.
-The client is deployed using netlify entirely separate from the API.
+The React client is deployed using Netlify entirely separate from the API.

-If I need to scale this API further I will need to:

-- Remove in-memory caching of live bus data
-- Upgrade from MongoDB Atlas free tier and probably switch to AWS, or Azure
-- Use a load balancing solution such as AWS Elastic Beanstalk

 ## Schema

-The full schema can be found [here](./src/resolvers/schema.ts).
+The full schema can be found [here](./src/resolvers/index.ts).
 I highly recommend taking at look at the schema using [GraphQL Voyager](https://apis.guru/graphql-voyager/) (to use it you need to copy and paste in the schema).
 Most types will match up with tables in GTFS: Stop, Route, StopTime, Trip, Service, Service Exception.
 The most important type that was added is "StopRoute".
 StopRoutes are able to reference data for a route at a given stop including: live bus data, live maps, stop times / schedules, and the direction of the route at that stop.

 There is also a user system.
 This allows users to add / remove favourite stops, and routes within those stops.
 The authentication is done using JWT.
 However, this currently not a part of the functionality of the website.